 I have mixed memories of my time as a student midwife.
 I remember my first “catch”.

 The Father asked me what “it” was.

-I recall comforting parent whose baby had died, we all cried together.
+I recall my first waterbirth, the little boy who stared up at me through his mother thighs waiting for the moment he could fully wriggle into the world.
 I remember chatting to a pregnant teen mother about feeding, who then had her mother hunt me down to help her breastfeed when the baby was born.
 Give up my break to help her? of course.